peytoncordero/DRI25/data-literacies.md

 Broadly, research data can be understood as **materials or information necessary to come to your conclusion** but what these materials and information is depends on your project.

 <Info>
-**Reflection** What is definition of data in your field?
+**Reflection** What is the definition of data in your field?
 </Info>

 ## Being Data

 Data exists in different forms and goes through a series of stages.
-It can be in any of these forms at different stages of its development into a conclusion.
+It can be in any of these forms, or types/methods of storing gathered data, at different stages of manipulation by a researcher to take the data from informtion to conclusion.

 Here you will find the terms we will use throughout the workshop for the stages of data and the terms for the forms of data.